 At KidZania, kids are initially given a check, which they’ll need to cash at a bank.
 They can then use that money to buy activities.
 Alternatively, they can do jobs to earn more KidZania money.

 For all the KidZania activities, there’s a KidZania employee (a grown-up) who’s there to provide instructions and supervise the kids.
 I love that the kids get to try out real-life activities (and learn!) in a fun environment.

 Reason #4: Consistency around the world

 Since KidZania is a franchise, there is a certain level of consistency that you can find at KidZania locations around the world.
-Our two experiences in Mumbai and Mexico City were quite similar, even though they were in two different countries.
-We enjoyed that consistency, and it made the experience a lot more familiar to us.
+Our experiences at KidZania in Mumbai, Mexico City, and Jakarta were all quite similar, even though they were in different countries.
+The only differences were the languages and the businesses represented.
+We enjoy that consistency, and it makes the experience a lot more familiar for the kids.

-Making KidZania part of our world schooling experience
+Making KidZania activities part of our worldschooling experience

-It may seem a bit silly, but I like having KidZania be a part of my kids’ world schooling experience.
+It may seem a bit silly, but I like having KidZania as part of my kids’ worldschooling experience.
 As far as amusement parks go, KidZania is one that I can get behind!

 Have you been to KidZania during your travels?
 Share your kids’ favorite KidZania activities in the comments!
 Or send me a picture of your little ones at a KidZania,